Professor Maria Kolokotroni

 Howell Building 122

 - Email: email@example.com

 I studied for an MSc in Environmental Design and Engineering at the Bartlett School, University College London (UCL).
 I stayed at UCL to carry out a PhD on the 'Thermal Performance of Housing' and further on for a post-doc on a two year project to develop environmental design guidance for research laboratories.
 I then moved on to the University of Westminster for a three-year post-doc on an EPSRC funded project dealing with Moisture in Residential Buildings.
 I joined Brunel in 1998.

 I worked for five years at the Building Research Establishment, Garston in the Indoor Environment Division.
 My research work focused on the application of natural ventilation strategies in office buildings as well as other energy and indoor air quality related issues in non-domestic buildings.

 Newest selected publications

 Mylona, Z., Kolokotroni, M. and Tassou, SA.
-(2017) 'Frozen food retail: measuring and modelling energy use and space environmental systems in an operational supermarket'.
-Energy and Buildings, 144.
+(2018) 'Coupling night ventilative and active cooling to reduce energy use in supermarkets with high refrigeration loads'.
+Energy and Buildings.
 ISSN: 0378-7788 Open Access Link